cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

 could bundle or write into your application container.
 They would simply watch the file system for changes and trigger a reload of the application process.
 Such an approach requires container image or code changes and this could be difficult to implement with many tenants.
-The advantage to using ,reloader here is that it's a generic solution applicable to all applications running in a cluster.
+The advantage to using reloader here is that it's a generic solution, applicable to all applications running in a cluster.

 1. Continuing with the reloader, it can be installed with helm: